NightfallRollup/nightfall-sdk/README.md

 - Create an SDK instance via `UserFactory` class
 - Make a transfer
-- Check spent balances not yet included in an L2 block - TODO
+- Check spent balances not yet included in an L2 block

 :bulb: For making a transfer an already existing account in L2 with balance is required.
 This can be achieved by saving the mnemonic used for previous deposits and adding it to the .env file.